Technocrats-nitw/HacktoberFest/README.md

 You can choose directory of your preferred tech stack ( `DSA Depreciated` ) and follow the contributing rules - make folder / proper file name and proper extension.

+Read [CONTRIBUTING.md](./CONTRIBUTING.md) for more about contributing using GITHUB website

 # About us

 `Team Technocrats` is a group of `six tech enthusiasts from NITW` with varying technical interests !
 They Learn from each other and sit for Hacks on weekends.
 What's more ?
 They were in Top 10 (India wide) in Hackon with Amazon Hackathon ! but what they do is not just limited to Hackathons xD .
 We have nerdiest researchers over here too :D